 Peugeot 508 SW MPG & CO2

 Almost every engine in the 508 SW is affordable to run but the 1.5-litre BlueHDi is likely to be especially popular in this class.
 With emissions from 124g/km of CO2, it has a reasonable BiK rating, keeping costs down for company-car drivers.
-Speccing the six-speed manual gearbox means it can return up to 63.6mpg, while the eight-speed automatic version gets almost the same figure.
-Step up to the 2.0-litre BlueHDi engine and the automatic is standard; fuel consumption drops to a maximum of 52.9mpg but it offers the same BiK rating because this engine meets the latest emissions standards and isn’t subject to an extra 4% in company-car tax.
+An eight-speed automatic gearbox is standard, meaning it can return up to 62mpg.
+The more powerful 2.0-litre BlueHDi engine was discontinued in 2021, which was capable of around 52mpg.

-The 1.6-litre PureTech petrol models will return up to 44 or 42.2mpg, and both also come with an auto as standard.
-These will work out quite expensive for business users, but should be popular with private buyers who don’t cover a huge number of miles.
+The 1.2-litre PureTech petrol engine will return up to 49.1mpg and comes with an automatic gearbox as standard.
+It’s expensive for business users because emissions start at 134g/km but suits private buyers who don’t cover a huge number of miles.

-Insurance groups for the 508 SW shouldn't be any higher than the hatchback, but they do look high next to the Skoda Superb Estate.
-For instance, the entry-level diesel Peugeot starts in group 22, while the Superb Estate diesel starts from group 14.
-A range-topping petrol 508 SW GT finds itself in group 34 out of 50.
+Insurance groups for the 508 SW are similar to the hatchback but they do look high next to the Skoda Superb Estate.
+For instance, the entry-level diesel Peugeot starts in group 22, while the Superb Estate diesel starts from group 21.
+A range-topping petrol 508 SW GT Premium finds itself in group 34 out of 50.

 The 508 SW requires annual servicing and Peugeot offers maintenance packages that can be covered monthly to help spread the cost.
 These can last for up to five years and cost around £15 a month.

-Peugeots come with a three-year unlimited mileage warranty that's competitive with brands like Skoda and Volkswagen but shorter than the five- and seven-year cover offered by Toyota, Hyundai and Kia.
+Peugeots come with a three-year warranty that’s split into two years of unlimited mileage coverage, with a 60,000-mile limit for the third year.
+This is competitive with brands like Skoda and Volkswagen but shorter than the five- and seven-year cover offered by Toyota, Hyundai and Kia.
 New Peugeots also benefit from Peugeot's roadside assistance, covering the owner and anyone driving the car with their permission.